 Training refresher: Every 3 years

-Want to book for more than 8 people or need us to train at your workplace?Get a custom quote now
+Want to book for more than 8 people?Submit a training availability enquiry

 Upcoming Course Sessions

 On successful completion of this module including all prerequisites and assessments you should have these skills:

 - Describe the role and associated responsibilities of an authorised Recipient, Switching Operator, Switching Coordinator

 - Outline the requirements for receiving Permits and/or Notices issued by authorised personnel and explaining details to the workgroup members

 - Review and confirm conditions of Permits and/or Notices provide an electrically safe work area